Nightjar LogoSign in

 Choose your background approach (white, colored, lifestyle scene), your lighting mood (bright and airy, warm and moody, clean and minimal), and your framing style.

-In Nightjar, Photography Styles let you extract the look from any reference image you like, or choose from 50+ pre-made styles.
-This becomes your brand template.
-Every product you add to your shop gets the same treatment.
+In Nightjar, Photography Styles let you extract the look from any reference image you like, or choose from 150+ curated styles.
+This becomes your brand direction.
+Every product you add to your shop can get the same treatment.

 Step 3: Generate Your Core Listing Images